n-roz/14-monster-blog/README.md

 Write and fulfill test for plural words.
 If there is one upvote or comment, then the word should be singular; otherwise, it should be plural.
 Write and fulfill a test for URL formats.
 Long URLs should be shortened.
 Add helper functions to Handlebar.js.
 We’ll need to tie all of the functions into the Handlebars.js engine.
+Create the dashboard template.
+You’ll set up a basic Handlebars.js template and route for a new dashboard page.
+Add data and logic to the dashboard.
+You’ll add Sequelize data and front-end JS logic to the dashboard page.
+Protect routes with middleware.
+You’ll write a custom middleware function to restrict certain routes to only logged-in users.
+Create an Edit Post page.
+You’ll create a dashboard template where users can edit and delete individual posts.

 ## User Story
 ```